-What are common taxes that small businesses pay?
+What are the most common taxes that small businesses pay?

 Capital gains tax

-Small businesses that sell assets for a profit or have investments that increase in value may owe capital gains taxes on that increase or profit.
-The tax rate varies by income.
-The capital gains tax is a percentage of the increase in value and can range from a low of zero to high of 28%, but typically is 15%.
-The applicable rate may also depend on the ownership length and asset type.
+Small businesses with investments that increase in value, or those who have sold assets, may owe capital gains taxes.
+This tax rate varies by income and is a percentage of the increase in value gained.
+Capital gains tax typically is 15%, but can be as high as 28%.
+The applicable rate may also depend on ownership length and asset type.

-Other small business taxes that can apply are property taxes.
-If the small business owns any real property, such as land or buildings, the county where the property is located may assess property taxes.
-Property taxes are based on the property’s value and vary based on location.
+If your small business owns real property such as land or buildings, the county where the property is located may assess property taxes.
+Property taxes are based on property value and vary by location.

-A dividend is a portion of a corporation’s income that it distributes to its shareholders.
+A dividend is a portion of corporate income that’s distributed to shareholders.
 The dividend is considered taxable income to the shareholder.
-The tax rate for dividends ranges from zero to 20%, depending on the length of the investment and the shareholder’s taxable income.
+Tax rates for dividends are 0%, 15%, or 20%, depending on the length of the investment and the shareholder’s taxable income.